AR-DEV-1/AR-DEV-1/README.md

 😄 Pronouns: he/him/dev

 ⚡️ Fun fact: I learned programming in C or C++ when I was 9 or 10.
-I'm not even that old yet!

 ## Donate to me: